And so a trip to South Styria is undoubtedly a culinary and wine-themed trip.

 Where to Stay in South Styria

-Tip: The Jaglhof restaurant is closed on Tuesdays and Wednesdays, so if you want to experience the restaurant, you should time your stay accordingly.
+Tip: The Jaglhof restaurant is closed on Sunday and Monday, so if you want to experience the restaurant, you should time your stay accordingly.

 South Styrian Wines